mercadopago/devsite-docs/guides/qr-code/pre-requisites.en.md

 > * To make test payments we recommend to use low amounts.
 > * Both buyer and seller should test users.
 > * Use test cards, because is not possible to withdraw money.

+Once the test users are created, you can start with the integration and create the Stores and Point of Sale.

 ---
 ### Next steps